Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Proposed Approach

 Specifically, $\mathcal{L}_{\text{unif}}$ encourages discriminative features and $\mathcal{L}_{\text{cope}}$ preserves the sensitivity to transformations within the feature space.
 This combination enables the model to learn discriminative and sensitive representations to input transformations.
-The loss $L_{\text{align}^*}$ encourages the positive $\mathbf{z}_i$ to be pulled towards the anchor. $\mathcal{L}_{\text{cope}}$ encourages the pseudo negatives $\mathbf{\tilde{{z}}}_{i}^{g_r}$ to be pushed away from the anchor $\frac{\Theta_g \mathbf{z}_i}{\|\Theta_g \mathbf{z}_i\|}$.
-For a given $\mathbf{z}_i$ all the pseudo-negatives $\{\Theta_{g_r}\mathbf{z}_i\}$ only depend on the output of the \transnet{} $\Theta_{g_r}$ network.
+Fig. \ref{fig: pseudo_negatives} illustrates the objective of our loss in terms of the anchor, the positive, and the pseudo-negatives.
+The loss $L_{\text{align}^*}$ encourages the positive $\mathbf{z}_i$ to be pulled towards the anchor. $\mathcal{L}_{\text{cope}}$ encourages the pseudo-negatives $\mathbf{\tilde{{z}}}_{i}^{g_r}$ to be pushed away from the anchor $\frac{\Theta_g \mathbf{z}_i}{\|\Theta_g \mathbf{z}_i\|}$.
+For a given $\mathbf{z}_i$ all the pseudo-negatives $\{\frac{\Theta_{g_r} \mathbf{z}_i}{\|\Theta_{g_r} \mathbf{z}_i\|}\}$ only depend on the output of the \transnet{} $\Theta_{g_r}$ network.
 This avoids $\Theta_{g}$ collapsing into identity, preventing the undesired invariant solution. \cblue{Unlike SIE~\cite{garrido2023sie} whose equivariance is mainly enforced through an alignment loss, a term that trivially vanishes when the predictor collapses to the identity, $\mathcal{L}_{COPE}$ conditioned with the Pseudo-Negatives reaches its maximum when predictor collapse to identity.
-The full proof appears in the Supplementary Materials.}
+The full proof appears in the Appendix.}